dipeshm01/NederlandseTaal/006-noun.md

 - zak - bag: -> [Ik heb een zak appel nodig {I need a bag of apple}]
 - kassabon - receipt: -> Hebt u nog een kassabon?
 Kunt u hem aan mij laten zien?
 [Do you still have a receipt?
 Can you show him to me]
 - volgorde - order: Zet de woorden in de goede volgorde.
 [Put the words in the right order.]
+- volk - people: Een land waar het volk veel macht heeft, noem je een democratie.
+[A country where people have a lot of power is called a democracy]